-• Female staff represent 81% of the total workforce. • The workforce comprises 507 clinical staff and 176 non-clinical staff. • Approximately 42.48 whole time equivalent posts are funded using fundraised income as approved by the Board of Directors.
-This enables the organisation to enhance the services it provides to service users. • Wholetime staff represent 65.59% of the total workforce.
-Of this, 75.89 % are female and 24.11% are male. • Part-time staff represent 34.41% of the total workforce.
-Of this, 90.64 % are female and 9.36% are male. • OLH&CS staff are paid in line with the Health Services Executive consolidated pay scale.
-No staff in

-The majority of high earners across the organisation are females, including Medical Consultants, the

-The Senior Executive Team is made up of seven individuals, six of whom are female.
+- 558 female staff and 140 male staff. - Female staff represent 79.9% of the total workforce. - The workforce comprises 538 clinical staff and 160 non-clinical staff. - Approximately 42.42 whole time equivalent posts are funded using fundraised income as approved by the Board of Directors.
+This enables the organisation to enhance the services it provides to service users. - Wholetime staff represent 64.47% of the total workforce.
+Of this, 74.67 % are female and 25.33% are male. - Part-time staff represent 35.53% of the total workforce.
+Of this, 89.52 % are female and 10.48% are male. - OLH&CS staff are paid in line with the Health Services Executive consolidated pay scale.
+No staff in OLH&CS receive bonuses or benefits-in-kind. - The majority of high earners across the organisation are females, including Medical Consultants, the Chief Executive Officer and others on the senior leadership team. - The Senior Executive Team is made up of seven individuals, six of whom are female.